MatthiasGwiozda/shopping-list/README.md

     - ~~inject menu - items~~
     - ~~style Menu~~
     - ~~insert icons into menu~~
+    - create skeleton-component
+        - ~~create folder~~
+        - add typescript - file to html (transpiler should recognize the new components - folder for skripts)
     - create html - pages for routes
     - link html - pages with the routes